dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/intermediate-results/intermediate-result-manager.md

 **Parameters**

-`imageHashId` The hash id of the image to retrieve.
+`imageHashId`: The hash id of the image to retrieve.

 **Return value**